photo/frontend/documentation/guides/InstallationOSXMacports.markdown

     NameVirtualHost *

-Paste the contents of your clipboard into the bottom of the file and replace instances of `/path/to/openphoto/html/directory` with `/var/www/yourdomain.com/src/html` or wherever you placed the code.
+Paste the contents of your clipboard into the bottom of the file and replace instances of `/path/to/openphoto/html/directory` with `/Users/yourusername/Sites/yourdomain.com/src/html` or wherever you placed the code.
+In the virtualhost conf make sure to specify the full path to your `Sites` directory.

 ### PHP